plone/plone.recipe.zope2zeoserver/README.txt

   Give additional lines to zeo.conf.
 Make sure you indent any lines after the one with the parameter.

+monitor-address
+  The address at which the monitor server should listen.
+  The monitor server provides server statistics in a simple text format.

 Reporting bugs or asking questions
 ----------------------------------